-If you have been injured or have lost a loved one in a motorcycle accident that happened as a result of an unsafe lane change in Sarasota county, it is a smart idea to get in touch with skilled motorcycle accident attorneys.
-Here at The Law Place, we have been dealing with both sides of incidents like this for over 75 years collectively.
+Here at The Law Place, our Sarasota motorcycle accident lawyers have been dealing with both sides of incidents like this for over 75 years collectively.
 Get in touch today for a free consultation on 941-444-4444.

 Common Examples of Unsafe Lane Change Motorcycle Accidents in Florida

 So, what exactly is an unsafe lane change?
 We see a wide range of different cases in Sarasota county.
 Here are some of the more common motorcycle accidents: